19hours/sg-statutes/Acts/Banking Act.md

 (a) there has been a serious breach or non-observance of the provisions of this Act or that otherwise a criminal offence involving fraud or dishonesty has been committed;

-(b) losses have been incurred which reduce the capital funds of the bank by 50%;
+(b) losses have been incurred which reduce the capital funds of the bank by at least 50%;

+[Act 5 of 2016 wef 30/11/2018]

-(c) serious irregularities have occurred, including irregularities that jeopardise the security of the creditors; or
+(c) serious irregularities have occurred, including irregularities that jeopardise the security of the creditors of the bank; or

+[Act 5 of 2016 wef 30/11/2018]

-(d) he is unable to confirm that the claims of creditors are still covered by the assets,
+(d) the auditor is unable to confirm that the claims of creditors of the bank are still covered by the assets,

+[Act 5 of 2016 wef 30/11/2018]

 he shall immediately report the matter to the Authority.